omega8cc/boa/docs/PX0-XTRIM.md

 Every verb is gated on a per-account phase, which `xtrim status` prints as `phase=` — `none`, `stage-a`, `stage-b-started`, `stage-b` or `restored`.
+An account whose only live vhost is its own local control panel is listed as `panel-only` with nothing to shrink, not with a target.
+A stage B interrupted mid-run leaves the account at
-A stage B interrupted mid-run leaves the account at `stage-b-started`, where `quiesce` ("deletion may be partial"), `shrink`, `restore` and `finalize` all refuse and only `status` and `plan` remain useful; inspect such an account by hand from the tool's working directory
+`stage-b-started`, where `quiesce` ("deletion may be partial"), `shrink`, `restore` and `finalize` all refuse and only `status` and `plan` remain useful; inspect such an account by hand from the tool's working directory